 “It’s everywhere!
 I realized it was a big problem and damaging our trees.
 I saw that it was taking over in Selvoski Park, and I knew something had to be done about it.”

-Oriental bittersweet (Celastrus orbiculatus) is a deciduous, woody, perennial vine native to China, Japan and Korea that was brought to this country in the mid-1800s as an ornamental plant.
+Gabriel Deml, an Eagle Scout from Bedford, is talking about oriental bittersweet.
+A deciduous, woody, perennial vine native to China, Japan and Korea, oriental bittersweet (Celastrus orbiculatus) was brought to the U.S. in the mid-1800s as an ornamental plant.
 Bittersweet is now considered a serious invasive species because it poses a significant threat to native plants.